iquiw/cabal-delete/README.rst

 cabal-delete deletes installed directories of the specified package and unregisters it if it has no reverse dependency and it is not installed with ghc.

-cabal-delete checks reverse dependencies and installed directories from package.conf (< 6.12) or package.cache (>= 6.12).
+It cannot delete executable packages.

-cabal-delete cannot delete executable packages.
+cabal-delete also has some utility commands to show package info, list packages multiple version installed, and list packages with no reverse dependency.

 Usage
 -----